 Jay Lenos Baker Electric: https://goo.gl/wZdoap

-Please email: firstname.lastname@example.org for more information.
-Our Waverley Pope is available for hire for events and special occasions.
+Please email firstname.lastname@example.org for more information on hiring our Waverley Pope, which is available for hire for events and special occasions.